centaretraining/azuretraining/06-serverless.md

-# Exercise 3: Azure Functions and CosmosDB with ARM templates
+# Azure Functions and CosmosDB with ARM templates

 In this exercise we will deploy a static single page application and backing web service to a completely serverless setup (no servers to manage or scale, charges will be entirely based on resource usage).